sunduk/FreeNet/README.md

 License
 ----------
-* All source codes are free to use commercially also
+* All source codes are free to use commercially also.